Setting Up the SAML Web Browser SSO Feature

 SAML Identity Provider Configuration

-• SAML Entity ID for the Identity Provider.
+• The unique SAML Entity ID for the Identity Provider.

-• Authentication URLs: Choose the binding you will be using, either HTTP POST or HTTP Redirect, and put in the applicable URL from your Identity Provider account.
+• Authentication URLs and Logout URLs: Choose the binding you will be using, either HTTP POST or HTTP Redirect and put in the applicable URL from your Identity Provider account.

-• If you're using HTTP Artifact for the SAML response messages, provide details of the Artifact Resolution Service.
+• If you are using HTTP Artifact for the SAML response messages, provide details of the Artifact Resolution Service.

 Manage PKI Keys